bskinn/bskinn.github.io/_posts/2019-04-01-My-How-Why-Pyproject-Src.md

 {% include pypi.html project="stdio-mgr" %}
 {% include gh.html user="bskinn" repo="stdio-mgr" %}),
-so it seemed like a natural time to put in the work to finally get it all to work.
+so it seemed like a natural time to put in the work to get these in place.
 The main resources I used in this process were Bernat's series, the above article by Hynek, and [Brett Cannon's article](https://snarky.ca/clarifying-pep-518/) on PEP 517/518.